-Today on the agenda: a track workout I did this morning, and my favorite vegan breakfast smoothie recipe!
+Today on the agenda: my favorite vegan breakfast smoothie recipe for post workout recovery, plus a track workout I did this morning,

 You know that feeling when you complete something you didn’t know you were strong enough to do?
 And the feeling of accomplishment that immediately follows?
 Well, that’s just what I feel today!